Posted on Reading Time: 2 minuteson

 Initiated by MEF members and facilitated by MEF staff, each MEF 3.0 PoC receives a unique, identifying number that remains unchanged as its title and messaging evolves over the life of the project.

 PoC work is highlighted in public showcases and award presentations that explore individual Proofs of Concept.
-To learn more about the MEF 3.0 PoC Program and the enabling technologies, visit MEF.net.
+Learn more about these enabling technologies and the MEF 3.0 PoC Program.